 Today was the day I take a step that will unravel an adventure spanning thousands of miles and multiple time zones.

-Most of all, today marked the start of a journey spanning the far reaches of my dream.
+Most of all, today marked the start of a journey exploring the far reaches of my dream.
 This time, that dream wasn’t clouded in a haze of depression and self-doubt.
 This day, today, I knew I was embarking on a trip of transformation and discovery.

 Today, looking in that mirror, I truly felt alive.